Your Success Is Our Purpose

 NASW membership opens doors to evidence-based research that you can use to advocate for the populations and communities you serve, shape treatment plans, and inform policy.

-Social Work, the premiere journal of the social work profession and the official journal of NASW, is included with NASW membership.
+Social Work is the premiere journal of the social work profession and the official journal of NASW.
 Social Work is dedicated to improving practice and advancing knowledge in social work and social welfare.
+NASW membership incudes a digital subscription with access to the full journal archive, which goes back to 1956.
 NASW's specialty journals, available at reduced subscription rates for NASW members, provide articles on innovations in practice, interdisciplinary efforts, research, program evaluation, policy, and planning.

 Social Work Advocates Magazine